reboottime/Agentic-AI/ai-agents-architecture-python/module1/README.md

     - Create reusable, well-defined interfaces for common analytical tasks
   - [AI agent structured data extraction](./04.AI%20Agent%20Structured%20Data%20Extraction.md)
     - How
-      - [ ] At the first example, why ask LLM to give json file in markdown?
+      - [ ] At the first example, why do we ask LLM to give json file in markdown?
       - [ ] `action_context` (I see this in `[Openai Agentic AI Python SDK](https://openai.github.io/openai-agents-python/)`)
     - Classic tradeoff: Flexibility and reliability
       - [x] How the upgraded solution provides better guarantees?